Simply Dip in Hot Water. Custom fit in Second! FIRM Custom Moldable Foot Pain Relief

 Corefit Heat Moldable Custom Orthotics are indeed a COMPLETE orthotic insole, supporting the entire foot by cradling the heel and supporting both the longitudinal and metatarsal arches.
 Our Heat Moldable insoles provide solid comfort while at the same time relieving numerous foot disorders; they also have proven efficacy with most athletic applications.
 When inserted into a shoe, it is a superior support device, providing more comfort than many others on the market which sell for multiples above $39.95 Corefit Heat Moldable Orthotic Inserts have evolved from an affordable, customizable foot support device designed specifically for podiatrists and physicians, into one which is now available to you.
 Corefit Insoles are a heat moldable solution designed & developed with orthotics in mind; a conscious commitment to providing a highly effective, low cost foot care product.
 This focus on both quality and affordability has been at the center of our mission since 1932.

 We bridge the gap between custom orthotics and flimsy store bought rubber, gel and foam inserts.
 Most mass produced inserts and inserts are fabricated from simple cellular sponge and/or foam rubber materials.
 These inserts may provide some shock absorption, but minimal (if any) therapeutic control and support.
 Our pre-molded inserts are handcrafted in the USA and can be personalized to fit any individuals' foot in just seconds by simply dipping them in hot water and custom fitting to the foot.
-It's that simple!The foot is held in a natural position to cushion heel, arch, instep and metatarsal joints.
+It's that simple!The foot is held in a natural position to cradle heel, arch, instep and metatarsal joints.
 Our insole helps prevent heel roll, and provides better posture while providing better weight distribution.
 As a result, Corefit inserts helps control abnormal foot motion, especially excessive pronation.
 This motion, over extended periods, can lead to the development of conditions which include Achilles tendinitis, heel spurs, plantar fasciitis (heel and arch pain), shin splints and lower back pain.
 Our Corefit Orthotic Inserts are superior to orthotic inserts which are pre molded and mass produced by size only.